Date last updated: 7 July 2020

 - You can refer to government advice on working safely during the coronavirus.

 If you do have to go to work, try to avoid using public transport where possible, and try travelling at different times to avoid rush hour.
 All workers who cannot work from home should travel to work if their workplace is open.
 The only exceptions to this are those workplaces such as hospitality and nonessential retail which the Government is requiring to remain closed.

 If you’re off work

-The government is planning to pay 80% of wages for employees who aren’t able to work, up to a total of £2,500 a month, until the end of July.
+The government is helping employers to pay 80% of wages for employees who aren’t able to work, up to a total of £2,500 a month, until the end of July.
 The government has released guidance about who is eligible for the Coronavirus Jobs Retention Scheme, also known as the Furlough scheme.